tdwg/rs.tdwg.org/process/process-vocabulary.md

 If additional property columns were added to the hand-generated CSV file, the mapping file in the current terms directory for that term list (i.e. the directory created having the name set as the value of `database` in the configuration section) must be manually edited.
 The name of the mappling file ends in `-mappings.csv`.

 The order of rows in the mapping file does not matter.
 The first column (`header`) contains the name of the column header in the hand-generated CSV file.
-The second column (`predicate`) contains the abbreviated IRI (also known as CURIE or QName).
-If the namespace abbreviation is different from others already present in this column, check the `namespace.csv` file in the same directory to make sure that the abbreviation is already listed.
-If not, add it to the list of namespace abbreviations and IRIs.
+The second column (`predicate`) contains the abbreviated IRI (also known as [CURIE](https://www.w3.org/TR/curie/) or [QName](https://www.w3.org/2001/tag/doc/qnameids)).
+If the namespace abbreviation of an added row is different from others already present in this column, check the `namespace.csv` file in the same directory to make sure that the abbreviation is already listed.
+If not, add it to that list of namespace abbreviations and IRIs.
 The third column, which describes the type of the value in the column, MUST have one of the following strings as its value: `iri`, `language`, `datatype`, or `plain`.
 For language-tagged strings, the `attribute` column contains the ISO 639-1 language code used in the tag.
 For datatyped strings, the `attribute` column contains the abbreviated IRI for the datatype.
 If the column in the CSV file contains an unabbreviated full IRI, there is no value in the `value` column of the mapping table.
 If the column in the CSV contains the local name part of the IRI, the `value` column contains full namespace IRI to be prepended to the value from column in the CSV.

 It is also possible to generate a fixed value for all rows in the CSV table.
 See [this page](https://github.com/baskaufs/guid-o-matic/blob/master/use.md#recording-the-column-mappings-from--the-metadata-table-to-rdf-triples) for more details on the format of the mapping file.

-# 4 Term list build script
+# 4 Build script for human readable document listing terms and their metadata

-A term list document is a Markdown document consisting of two parts.
+A document listing terms and their metadata is a Markdown document consisting of two or more parts.
 The first part is a hand-edited static file that contains the introductory material (header section, introduction, RFC 2119 keywords section, etc.).
-The second part is created by a script that generates the actual term list from the current terms files for term lists that are included in the vocabulary.
+The second part is created by a script that generates the actual list of terms from the current terms files for term lists that are included in the listing.
 The script is relatively simple if all terms are found in a single term list.
 It is more complex if the vocabulary includes terms from several term lists or if the terms are categorized.
-There are several example build scripts that can be modified by a Python programmer needed to make the term list document conform to the idiosyncrasies of a given vocabulary.
+There are two example build scripts that can be modified by a Python programmer if modifications are needed to make the term list document conform to the idiosyncrasies of a given vocabulary.

 ## 4.1 Building a simple term list

 The notebook `build-page-simple.ipynb` in the `process/page_build_scripts` directory of the rs.tdwg.org repository has an example set up for a controlled vocabulary with hierarchy.
-That directory also has a template header MarkDown file that can be modified as necessary.
+That directory also has a template Markdown file for the introductory section that can be modified as necessary.

 ## 4.2 Categorizing terms

 It is reasonable to include the few terms of a simple vocabulary in a single section.
-However, term list documents of larger and more complicated vocabularies may need to be organized into categories to make it easier to locate related terms.
+However, documents listing the terms of larger and more complicated vocabularies may need to be organized into categories to make it easier to locate related terms.
 This approach was first used with Darwin Core and has also been adopted by Audubon Core.

 The key to organizing the terms in this way is by using the property `tdwgutility:organizedInClass` where the value is a class under which the subject is organized.
 NOTE: the local name of this property should not mislead users to think that grouping property terms in this way indicates that the grouped properties have been declared to have the organizing class as a domain.
 TDWG-minted terms SHOULD NOT have ranges or domains as part of their basic metadata.

 In many cases, the organizing class will be a well-known class previously defined by TDWG or some other organization.
 Examples in Darwin Core are `dwc:Occurrence` and `dcterms:Location`.
 However, it is also possible to create a "convenience" class within the `tdwgutility:` namespace solely for the purpose of organizing related terms.
-For example, Audubon Core uses the class 'tdwgutility:ResourceCreation` to group property terms related to the creation of multimedia resources.
+For example, Audubon Core uses the class `tdwgutility:ResourceCreation` to group property terms related to the creation of multimedia resources.
 Terms in the `tdwgutility:` namespace are not generally governed by any standard, so organizational class terms can be added as necessary without going through any official change process.

 ### 4.2.1 Using categories